FriendsOfAkeneo/ExcelInitBundle/README.md

 Note that the file must be opened with Excel.
 LibreOffice/OpenOffice are not in compliance with validations data that are available in the spreadsheet.

-### Importation job

-Please note that the init.xlsx import is also available via the UI.
-However, it should not be used as an import system for entities available within this file (families, categories, etc.) once the catalog structure has been set.

 ## Troubleshooting

 ###The import fails when importing families